filippo-fonseca/filippo-fonseca/README.md

 ## I'm a 14 year old Full-Stack Engineer and startup founder based in San Jose.

+Want to chat?
+Email me or send me a friend request on Discord! *filippofonseca#8118*

 🙌 Building tools that help others with true value.

 - 🛠 Currently the CEO of [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life